 Again, Graphite does the job it was created to perform well, but that’s all it does.
 Regardless of the combination of Kubernetes monitoring tools you are utilizing if you are not assuring performance of your applications by preventing issues from arising in the first place, you will forever be reactive.

 Kubernetes Monitoring Tools Do Not Assure Performance

 You have inevitably tried some of these solutions or have looked at some commercial monitoring products which are slowly catching up to the cloud-native architectures.
 These tools were created to solve a single problem, exceedingly well, but that’s about it.
 Previously, monitoring tools were the most effective way to fix issues within your environment like bottlenecks, but with Turbonomic’s application resource management capabilities you will never have to wait for an issue to arise again.
 A new approach is needed, and that is Turbonomic ARM.

 Making the jump from monitoring to performance assurance is where the proverbial rubber really hits the road.
 This is where our engineering team, some amazing customers, and Kubernetes operators are working hand-in-hand to bring the best of “traditional” monitoring data together with full-stack analytics that are used to drive real performance-focused and automatable actions for your Kubernetes environment.

 Instead of relying on reactive monitoring tools that alert you to issues within your environment after they occur, our software will prevent them from occurring in the first place.
 Turbonomic in conjunction with your Kubernetes monitoring tools will create an unstoppable force.
 Our software will automatically assure your applications performance at scale by resourcing each layer of your stack, continuously.

-By the way, if you’re considering what you need when running your mission-critical applications on Kubernetes, be sure to check out this blog Kubernetes Management: It’s All About the Application or download our free white paper below.
+By the way, if you’re considering what you need when running your mission-critical applications on Kubernetes, be sure to download our free white paper below.